Southpaw Grammar

 Southpaw Grammar is the fifth studio album by English alternative rock singer Morrissey, released on 28 August 1995 by record labels RCA in the UK and Reprise in the US.

-The album charted at number 4 in the UK and number 66 in the US, but received a mixed response from critics.
+The album charted at number 4 in the UK and number 66 in the US.
+It received a mixed response from critics.
 The singles lifted from the album were "Dagenham Dave" (which reached number 26 in the UK Singles Chart in August 1995) and "The Boy Racer" (which reached number 36 in December).

 Content

 The nature of the album is different from past Morrissey releases, such as the inclusion of two tracks which surpass the ten-minute mark, the near two-and-a-half-minute drum solo courtesy of Spencer Cobrin which opens the track "The Operation" and the sampling of a Shostakovich1 symphony.
 AllMusic described it as Morrissey's "art rock album, complete with strings, drum solos and two ten-minute songs."
+The album cover features a picture of boxer Kenny Lane.
+Morrissey said the album title refers to the school of hard knocks.